BuoyantIO/service-mesh-academy/win-mesh-expansion/README.md

   peers against.
 BEL is installed pointing at these (`identity.externalCA=true`, `identity.issuer.scheme=kubernetes.io/tls`) instead of self-generating an issuer.
 - **SPIRE upstream CA** (`pathlen:1`) is a second intermediate dedicated to VM identity, generated once and stored as the `spire-upstream-ca` **secret**.
-Each VM's SPIRE server pulls it in Part 2 to mint its own sub-CA and issue that VM's SVIDs, so every VM identity chains back to the same root **while the root key never leaves the cluster**.
-Because it's a dedicated intermediate, it can be rotated or revoked without touching the root - using the root directly would work but would put the root key on every VM.
+The **SPIRE server VM** pulls it once in Part 2 to mint a sub-CA and issue SVIDs for every workload VM, so all VM identities chain back to the same root **while the root key never leaves the cluster** - and the upstream CA key lands on exactly **one** VM rather than all of them.
+Because it's a dedicated intermediate, it can be rotated or revoked without touching the root - using the root directly would work but would put the root key on a VM.

 This is the standard one-time WME cluster bring-up (BEL install plus these certs), done before any VM is onboarded; the ILBs, peering, and NSG rules noted in